zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-auto-scaling/adb-auto-scaling.md

   v_begin_date := sysdate;
   v_test_sql_1 := q'#select /* #';
   v_test_sql_2 := q'# */ /*+ NO_RESULT_CACHE */ count(*) from (
-SELECT
+--
+-- This query will summarize orders by month and city for customers in the US in the Fall of 1992 SELECT
     d.d_month,
     d.d_year,